rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Snapshots and execute several tasks

 Snapshot is an effective method for saving changes and deleted files.
 You can also execute a group of tasks.
-If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncOSX and execute by the menu app.

 - utilizing [the snapshot](/post/snapshots/) feature
 - synchronize [several tasks](/post/severaltasks/)